The Whole Nine Months is the public health and social media campaign of the Australian Preterm Birth Prevention Alliance.

-If you are a heath care practitioner, pregnant, or considering a pregnancy, the information in this website is for you.
-On behalf of the many people who are contributing to this Initiative, I welcome you to this website and hope the information is of value to you.
+If you are a heath care practitioner, pregnant, or considering a pregnancy, the information and resources contained in this website are for you.

 The early success of The Whole Nine Months program through the Women and Infants Research Foundation led to the establishment of the Australian Preterm Birth Prevention Alliance in June 2018.

 The Alliance is a national partnership of clinical leaders, researchers, health departments, and communities working together to safely lower the rate of early birth, and with it, save untold heartache for Australian families.